britram/rains-prototype/draft-trammell-rains-protocol.md

 - Zone: A portion of a namespace rooted at a given point in the namespace hierarchy.
 A Zone contains all the Assertions about Subjects tha exist within its part of the namespace.
+- Address Assertion: A mapping between a Subject representing an address or address prefix, signed by the Authority for the prefix containing the Subject.
+  See {{revassertion}}.
 - Query: An expression of interest in certain types of objects pertaining to a Subject name in one or more contexts.
 See {{queries}}.
 - Context: Additional information about the scope in which an Assertion or Query